ExploreJapanDaily Editorial TeamEditorially reviewedUpdated July 28, 2026Verified July 28, 202615 min read

 Traditional gardensMany Kyoto and Tokyo strolling gardensGravel paths and small stepped bridges are common and rarely avoidable

-Accessibility Challenges to Know
+Common Accessibility Challenges

 Named plainly, so you can plan around them rather than be surprised by them